 Anxiety can easily inject itself into our relationships and create this same sort of problem.
 For some of us the fear of being close to others makes emotional intimacy challenging.
 Such anxieties often centered around feelings of vulnerability, inadequacy, or fears related to taking on responsibility.
 Very often the response to such feelings is to find ways to gain emotional distance.

 These relationships often fail to gain momentum.
-They stall, and eventually die from lack of deep connection.
+They falter, lose direction, and eventually die from lack of deep connection.

 A different type of relationship anxiety, that of being abandoned has the opposite effect.
 This fear may lead one to cling too tightly to others.
 The independence of their spouse, friend, or even their child, may feel threatening.

 Such fears frequently lead one to make intense demands for a partner’s attention, affection, and time.
 An addiction to constant reassurance develops.
 The person on the receiving end of these demands can quickly become exhausted.
 No matter how much effort is put into showing genuine love and commitment, it is never enough.

 These sort of relationships break apart under the strain.

 Anxiety has the capacity crush relationships.
 What’s more, even when a relationship survives this stress, you can count on it not being as full and rewarding as it would be were anxiety out of the picture.

 Keep in mind, the sort of anxiety that we are focused on is specifically related to fears of commitment and emotional intimacy.
 This is different than social anxiety, panic attacks, phobias and other anxiety disorders.

 Each of those anxieties can have a major impact on relationships, but none of them are specifically in response to fears arising from emotional intimacy.
 That distinction makes a difference in how the anxiety is overcome.